Twitter lays off at least 200 more employees

 Some of the workers were informed via email, while others came to know after they were unable to log in to their internal work portal.

-Twitter on Saturday laid off at least 200 more of its employees which makes for about 10% of the nearly 2,000 workers left in the social media company owned by Tesla founder Elon Musk, reported The New York Times.
+Twitter on Saturday laid off at least 200 more of its employees, which makes for about 10% of the nearly 2,000 workers left in the social media company, reported The New York Times.

 Some employees learned they had been laid off through an email sent on Saturday, while others tweeted that they learned about their job termination after they were unable to log in to their internal work portal, reported Bloomberg.

-Twitter also prevented employees from communicating with each other or look up company data after it took its internal messaging service offline, reported The New York Times.
-Saturday’s layoffs hit product managers, data scientists and engineers who worked on machine learning and site reliability, which keep Twitter’s various features online.
+Twitter, which is owned by Tesla founder Elon Musk, also prevented employees from communicating with each other or look up company data by taking down its internal messaging service, reported The New York Times.

+Saturday’s layoffs hit product managers, data scientists and engineers who worked on machine learning and site reliability aspects that keep Twitter’s various features online.

-The company’s product manager and chief executive of Twitter Payments, Esther Crawford and her team were also among the employees who have been laid off in the latest series of job cuts, reported The Verge.
+The company’s product manager and chief executive of Twitter Payments, Esther Crawford, and her team were among the employees who have been laid off in the latest series of job cuts, reported The Verge.

 Notably, Crawford was among the employees who supported Musk’s takeover of the company in October.